textX/textX/docs/about/comparison.md

 In textX several aspect of [parsing can be controlled](../metamodel#parser-configuration):

 - Whitespaces
 - Case sensitivity
 - Keyword handling

 These settings are altered during meta-model construction.
 Whitespaces can be further controlled on a per-rule basis.

 Xtext enable [hidden terminal
 symbols](http://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html#hidden-terminals)
-which can be used for whitespace handling and case sensitivity can be altered for [parser rules but not for lexer rules](http://stackoverflow.com/questions/30889847/match-string-in-xtext-regardless-of-upper-lower-case).
+which can be used for whitespace handling.
+Case sensitivity can be altered for [parser rules but not for lexer rules](http://stackoverflow.com/questions/30889847/match-string-in-xtext-regardless-of-upper-lower-case).